imgk/shadow/README.md

     // windivert only
-    // programs in this list will be proxied "AppRules": {
+    // programs in this list will be proxied "app_rules": {
-        "Proxy":[
+        "proxy":[
             "git.exe"
         ]
     },

-    // Fake IP mode
+    // Only support fake IP mode
     // shadow will hijack all UDP dns queries
-    // except IPs with prefix of 198.18
     // domains in proxy list will be given a fake ip: 198.18.X.Y
+    // and drop all queries for domains in blocked
-    // and packets to these domains will be proxied "DomainRules": {
+    // and redirect queries to name_server for domains in direct "domain_rules": {
-        "Proxy": [
+        "proxy": [
             "**.google.com",
             "**.google.*",
             "**.google.*.*",